Fiona-J-W/cpp_tutorial/src/07_classes2.md

 struct item {
 	// A constructor is a function that is declared INSIDE
 	// the struct to which it belongs.
 It has the same name
-	// as the struct and no explicit return-values: item(const std::string& name, int value, item_kind kind);
+	// as the struct and no explicit return-type: item(const std::string& name, int value, item_kind kind);
 	std::string name;
 	int value = 0;